marekborowiec/AMAS/README.md

 ## Installation

-You can download this depository zipped and use `AMAS.py` in the `amas` directory as a stand-alone program.
-If you have [git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system, you can also clone this repository.
+You can download this repository zipped (button on the right-hand of the screen) and use `AMAS.py` in the `amas` directory as a stand-alone program or clone it if you have [git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.

-You can also download `AMAS` from the [Python Package Index](https://pypi.python.org/pypi/amas/) or install it with [pip](https://pip.pypa.io/en/latest/installing.html):
+To use `AMAS` as a Python package in your programs you can get it with [pip](https://pip.pypa.io/en/latest/installing.html) from the [Python Package Index](https://pypi.python.org/pypi/amas/):
 ```shell
 pip install amas
 ```

 ## Usage
 `AMAS` can be run from the command line.
-Here is the general usage (you can print this with `python3 AMAS.py -h`):
+Here is the general usage (you can view this in your command line with `python3 AMAS.py -h`):

 ```
 usage: AMAS.py [-h] -i [IN_FILE [IN_FILE ...]] -f